AMICI-dev/AMICI/documentation/MATLAB.md

 Specifying events is optional.
 Events are specified in terms of a trigger function, a bolus fuction and an output function.
 The roots of the trigger function defines the occurences of the event.
 The bolus function defines the change in the state on event occurences.
 The output function defines the expression which is evaluated and reported by the simulation routine on every event occurence.
 The user can create events by constructing a vector of objects of the class @ref amievent.

-    model.syms.event(1) = amievent(state1 - state2,0,[]);
+    model.sym.event(1) = amievent(state1 - state2,0,[]);

-Events may depend on states, parameters and constants but __not__ on observables
+Events may depend on states, parameters and constants but __not__ on observables.

+For more details about event support see https://doi.org/10.1093/bioinformatics/btw764

 ### Standard Deviation

-Specifying of standard deviations is optional.
+Specifying standard deviations is optional.
 It only has an effect when computing adjoint sensitivities.
 It allows the user to specify standard deviations of experimental data for observables and events.

 Standard deviaton for observable data is denoted by sigma_y

-    model.syms.sigma_y(1) = param5;
+    model.sym.sigma_y(1) = param5;

 Standard deviaton for event data is denoted by sigma_t

-    model.syms.sigma_t(1) = param6;
+    model.sym.sigma_t(1) = param6;

 Both `sigma_y` and `sigma_t` can either be a scalar or of the same dimension as the observables / events function.
 They can depend on time and parameters but must not depend on the states or observables.
 The values provided in `sigma_y` and `sigma_t` will only be used if the value in `D.Sigma_Y` or `D.Sigma_T` in the user-provided data struct is `NaN`.
 See simulation for details.

 ### Objective Function

-By default, AMICI assume a normal noise model and use the corresponding negative log-likelihood
+By default, AMICI assumes a normal noise model and uses the corresponding negative log-likelihood

     J = 1/2*sum(((y_i(t)-my_ti)/sigma_y_i)^2 + log(2*pi*sigma_y^2)

 as objective function.
+A user provided objective function can be specified in

+    model.sym.Jy

+As reference see the default specification of `this.sym.Jy` in `amimodel.makeSyms`.

 ### SBML